A triadic approximation reveals the role of interaction overlap on the spread of complex contagions on higher-order networks

-We start from a set of exact microscopic equations on which to apply a closure approximation.
-We keep track of the state evolution of subsets of nodes which form cliques in the projection graph (i.e., the graph constructed by associating cliques to edges of the hypergraph).
-The closure we use exclusively relies on maximal cliques (i.e., not subset of larger ones).
-Accordingly, considering up to three-body interactions (i.e., rank-$3$ hypergraphs), we account for the evolution of the state probability $P^{\sigma_i}_i$ for node $i$ to be in state $\sigma_i$, $P^{\sigma_i\sigma_j}_{ij}$ for the maximal link ${ij}$ to be in state ${\sigma_i\sigma_j}$, $P^{\sigma_i\sigma_j\sigma_l}_{ijl}$ for the (maximal) $3$-clique ${ijl}$ to be in state ${\sigma_i\sigma_j\sigma_l}$.
-Notice that a $3$-clique, when projected back to the hypergraph, comes in one of three flavors: a length-$3$ cycle (or $3$-cycle), conveying only two-body interactions, a $3$-egde, conveying only a three-body interaction, or a $2$-simplex (or triangle), conveying all of them.
+Let us start from the closure approximation we apply to the exact microscopic equations on hypergraphs.
+We track the state evolution of subsets of nodes which form maximal cliques (i.e., {cliques not subsets} of larger ones) in the projection graph constructed by associating cliques to edges of the hypergraph.
+Accordingly, considering up to three-body interactions, we account for the evolution of the state probability $P^{\sigma_i}_i$ for node $i$ to be in state $\sigma_i$, $P^{\sigma_i\sigma_j}_{ij}$ for the maximal link ${ij}$ to be in state ${\sigma_i\sigma_j}$, $P^{\sigma_i\sigma_j\sigma_l}_{ijl}$ for the (maximal) $3$-clique ${ijl}$ to be in state ${\sigma_i\sigma_j\sigma_l}$.
+Notice that a $3$-clique, when projected back to the hypergraph, comes in one of three flavors: a length-$3$ cycle (or $3$-cycle), conveying three two-body interactions, a $3$-edge, conveying a three-body interaction, or a $2$-simplex (or triangle), conveying all of them.

-The state probability of any other local structure is approximated in terms of the maximal cliques composing it.
-We consider random hypergraphs that are sparse to the extent that the probability for two maximal cliques to share more than one node vanishes in the thermodynamic limit.
-This requires the number of maximal edges of any cardinality to scale slower than quadratically with the system size.
+The state probability of other local structures is approximated in terms of the maximal cliques composing it.
+We consider random hypergraphs that are sparse to the extent that the probability for two maximal cliques to share more than one node vanishes in the infinite-size limit~\footnote{The number of maximal edges of any cardinality must scale slower than quadratically with the system size.}.
 We thus need a closure only for the following local structures: two connected maximal links, a maximal link connected to a $3$-clique, and two connected $3$-cliques.
 We approximate their state as follows~\cite{burgio2021network}

-where the underline indicates the central, bridging node.
-We refer to Eqs.~(\ref{eq:MCA}) as the \emph{triadic approximation}.
+where the underline indicates the shared node.
+We refer to Eqs.~(\ref{eq:MCA}) as the \emph{triadic approximation}~\footnote{Notice that this closure becomes exact for non-recursive dynamics such as susceptible-infected-recovered (SIR) processes when the structure has no cycles of more than three nodes~\cite{kiss2017mathematics}.}.